hyperproperties/sopher/README.md

 # Sopher
-Hypercontracts in Go supporting HyperLTL contractual specifications for functions and HyperCTL* select constructs.
+Runtime Verification of Probabilistic Time-Sensitive Hypercontracts defined using hyper hoare logic in Go.

 ## Quickstart